SuperRiley64/SuperRiley64/README.md

 👾CHIP-8 Emulator
 - SDL3
-- Cross-platform
+- Cross-platform desktop application
 - Rust

 🛜Riles.life
 - Personal website for portfolio and blog
-- Built with the Django
+- Built with Django
-- SQLite database for blog posts
+- SQLite-backed blog engine with markdown support
 - Python

 ...and plenty of experiments and side projects along the way.